-- Scotiabank's Ombudsman (the “Ombudsman”) provides an impartial and internal final review of unresolved complaints made by Scotiabank customers.
-Scotiabank, for the purpose of these Terms of Reference, includes The Bank of Nova Scotia and its domestic subsidiaries.
+Scotiabank's Customer Complaints Appeals Office (the “CCAO”) provides an impartial and internal final review of unresolved complaints made by Scotiabank customers.
+Scotiabank, for the purpose of these Terms of Reference, includes The Bank of Nova Scotia and its domestic subsidiaries, including Tangerine Bank.

-- These Terms of Reference describe the principal powers and duties of the Ombudsman, the scope of their mandate and the process for investigating unresolved complaints.
+These Terms of Reference describe the principal powers and duties of the CCAO, the scope of its mandate and the process for investigating unresolved customer complaints.

 Powers & Duties:

 1. The CCAO will conduct an impartial review and act as the non-binding arbiter of unresolved customer complaints and will facilitate a fair resolution of the matter for the customer and Scotiabank.
 The CCAO will: